rosareyes/MDP-AI-FinalProject/README.md

 # Markov Decision Process (MDP) - AI Final Project

 ## Overview
 This project models a Markov Decision Process (MDP) for optimizing traffic light controls.
-Developed for the Artificial Intelligence course at Universidad Carlos III de Madrid by Rosa Reyes and Ines Sanz.
+Developed for the Artificial Intelligence course at Universidad Carlos III de Madrid.

 ## Features
 - **Bellman Equations**: Implementation of Bellman's equations to find the optimal policy for traffic light control.